-2.4 Relationship to IO Literature and Wage-Concentration Regressions
+2.3 Relationship to IO Literature and Wage-Concentration Regressions

-A recent literature finds a robust negative relationship between local labor market concentration and wages.9 However, interpreting this evidence as causal remains controversial due to two main issues.
+A recent literature finds a robust negative relationship between local labor market concentration and wages.7 However, interpreting this evidence as causal remains controversial due to two main issues.
 The first issue, as discussed above, is due to measurement errors that arise due to potentially arbitrary market definitions.

 The second issue, as discussed in Berry et al. (2019) and Syverson (2019), is that there are many factors that may impact both concentration and market outcomes.
 Therefore any given correlation can be rationalized in a number of ways.
 For example, increased import competition can rationalize the negative correlation between wages and concentration even if markets are perfectly competitive.
 If increased import competition causes low productivity firms to exit the market (Bernard et al., 2006), then the fall in labor demand will cause wages to fall (Autor et al., 2013; Dix-Carneiro and Kovak, 2017).
-Therefore, wages will be negatively correlated with increases in concentration, but in this case the correlation has nothing to do with monopsony power.10 This issue is the primary reason why the industrial organization literature mostly abandoned using concentration indices to proxy for market power.
+Therefore, wages will be negatively correlated with increases in concentration, but in this case the correlation has nothing to do with monopsony power.8 This issue is the primary reason why the industrial organization literature mostly abandoned using concentration indices to proxy for market power.

 How are these issues addressed in this paper?
-The first issue involving market definition is discussed in detail in Section 2.3.
-While I define the labor market at the narrow 4-digit NAICS by commuting zone level,
+The first issue involving market definition is discussed in detail in Section 2.2.2.
+While I define the labor market at the 4-digit NAICS by commuting zone level, I directly incorporate flows across industries into the market concentration measure.
+To address the second issue I use variation in concentration driven solely by merger activity.
+Therefore, while there are multiple pathways from concentration to labor market outcomes, I isolate variation driven by merger activity and show that this variation predicts outcomes in a large sample of mergers.

-9See Azar et al. (2020); Benmelech et al. (2020); Hershbein et al. (2018); Rinz (2020); Lipsius (2018) among others.
+7See Azar et al. (2020); Benmelech et al. (2020); Hershbein et al. (2018); Rinz (2020); Lipsius (2018) among others.
+An older literature (Weiss, 1966) studies the impact of product-market concentration on labor market earnings.

-$^{^{10}}$ Benmelech et al. (2020) controls for the "China-shock" in Autor et al. (2013) and continues to find a negative relationship between market concentration and wages, indicating it is unlikely this correlation is driven entirely by trade-induced shocks to labor demand.
+8Benmelech et al. (2020) controls for the "China-shock" in Autor et al. (2013) and continues to find a negative relationship between market concentration and wages, indicating it is unlikely this correlation is driven entirely by trade-induced shocks to labor demand.